abilandz/NAT3054/Lecture_3/make.md

 )
 ```

-The command **cmake_minimum_required()** will check what is the version of currently installed **cmake**, and it that version is older that the one specified in the config file as a bare minimum to build the project, the following error message will be printed:
+The command **cmake_minimum_required()** is mandatory, and it will check what is the version of currently installed **cmake**.
+If that version is older than the one specified in the configuration file as a bare minimum to build the project, the following error message will be printed:

 ```cmake
 CMake Error at CMakeLists.txt:3 (cmake_minimum_required):
   CMake 3.23 or higher is required.
 You are running version 3.22.1
 ```

 This can happen in fact frequently when running remotely on large-scale computing facilities, on which software it not updated too frequently.
-In that case, one need to install the custom **cmake** version from source in the personal home directory, as it was explained in the previous section.
+In that case, one needs to install the custom **cmake** version from source in the personal home directory, as it was explained in the previous section.

-The **project()** command is also mandatory, and it tells **cmake** that what follows is the definition of software project, and will instruct **cmake** to perform various checks for the settings in the current environment (most importantly, whether the needed compilers are available).
+The **project()** command is also mandatory, and it tells **cmake** that what follows is the definition of software project.
+In addition, it will steer **cmake** to perform various checks for the settings in the current environment (most importantly, whether the needed compilers are available, etc.).

 The command **add_executable()** defines the _target_ to be built, for instance the final executable of the project, obtained by compiling the specified source files.

-Finally, the command **target_sources()** specify all source files to be used when building an executable, which has to be already defined with the **add_executable()** command.
+Finally, the command **target_sources()** specifies all source files to be used when building an executable, which was already defined in the configuration file with the **add_executable()** command.
 The _scope keyword_ **PRIVATE** in the body of the command **target_sources()** indicates that specified source files belong only to the executable "hello" in this example.

 Given the above content of the configuration file _CMakeList.txt_, we can proceed configuring **cmake** by executing: